AaltoSciComp/python-for-scicomp/parallel.rst

 scheduler.
 By using the new array classes, you can automatically distribute operations across multiple CPUs.

+Dask is very popular for data analysis and is used by a number of high-level python library:
+- Dask arrays scale Numpy (see also `xarray <http://xarray.pydata.org/en/stable/>`__
+- Dask dataframes scale Pandas workflows
+- Dask-ML scales Scikit-Learn

+Dask divides arrays into many small pieces (chunks), as small as necessary to fit it into memory.
+Operations are delayed (lazy computing) e.g. tasks are queue and no computation is performed until you actually ask values to be computed (for instance print mean values).
+Then data is loaded into memory and computation proceeds in a streaming fashion, block-by-block.

 .. discussion:: Example from dask.org

    .. code-block::